 We have been recognised for our efforts in using CSPO through a unique partnership with the Taronga Conservation Society Tiger Exhibit and ‘Zoopermart’.
 This partnership aims to promote the use of products that contain 100% CSPO, and Metcash products are included in their interactive displays.

-We are also committed to the phasing out of cage eggs in our private label range by the end of 2018, and are on track to achieve this.
+We are also committed to the phasing out of cage eggs in our private label range.

 All suppliers of timber to our Hardware pillar are 100% Forest Stewardship Council (FSC) or Program for the Endorsement of Forest Certification (PEFC) certified.
 We are also working towards 100% FSC or PEFC certification for all of our private label brand toilet paper, tissues and paper towels by 2020.